Ten reasons for visiting Zamora

 We suggest a trip that's particularly worthwhile.
 You're sure to agree.
-This is a journey of discovery where you'll learn all about the province of Zamora, in the Castile-León region in the interior of Spain.
+This is a journey of discovery where you'll learn all about the province of Zamora, in the Castilla y León region in inland Spain.
 Although it may look like a small area, there are so many things to do here, a week won't seem long enough.
 Prepare to hear wolves howling, see your reflection in the waters of an enormous glacial lake and a river enclosed between walls soaring 200 metres high, and capture with your camera the greatest concentration of Romanesque art in the world.
 Here are the 10 key points in Zamora that will win you over:

 10Lovers of history, come hither!

-You'll find archaeological remains, a Roman past, and the chance to take a nocturnal tour of the illuminated Romanesque and Modernist buildings around the city of Zamora.
-But you'll also be able to see Toro's collegiate church of Santa María la Mayor and its famous portico of La Majestad, learn about courtly intrigues at the castle of Puebla de Sanabria, visit the fascinating medieval monastery of Santa María de Moreruela, the churches and the Parador hotel in Benavente and see charming traditional mountain villages like Fermoselle.
+You'll find archaeological remains, a Roman past, and the chance to take a nocturnal tour of the illuminated Romanesque and Art Nouveau buildings around the city of Zamora.
+But you'll also be able to see Toro's collegiate church of Santa María la Mayor and its famous portico of La Majestad, learn about courtly intrigues at the castle of Puebla de Sanabria, visit the fascinating medieval monastery of Santa María de Moreruela, the churches and the Parador de Benavente and see charming traditional mountain villages like Fermoselle.

 Hold on to your camera, because it may fall from your hands as you gesture in amazement.
-There are four key nature areas: Arribes del Duero (a canyon carved out by the river Duero with walls over 200 metres high, where you can take a cruise), Lago de Sanabria (the only glacial lake on the Iberian peninsula, and according to legend, on the Night of San Juan you can hear the peal of the bells from the village submerged beneath its waters), Lagunas de Villafáfila (lakes where thousands of migrating birds stop for a rest), and Sierra de la Culebra (home to the greatest density of wolves in Spain).
+There are four key natural spaces: Arribes del Duero (a canyon carved out by the river Duero with walls over 200 or even 400 metres high, where you can take a cruise), Lago de Sanabria (the only glacial lake on the Iberian peninsula, where legend has it that on the Night of San Juan (23 June) you can hear the peal of the bells from the village submerged beneath its waters), Lagunas de Villafáfila (lakes where thousands of migrating birds stop for a rest), and Sierra de la Culebra (home to the greatest density of wolves in Spain).

 The souvenirs we buy on our travels always look great back at home.
-In Zamora there are three places to visit.
+We recommend checking out these three places in Zamora, although there are many more.
 Moveros still conserves an old pottery-making tradition, and you'll find water jugs, casserole dishes and its most unusual piece: a "cantarilla" (jug).
 Also interesting is the pottery of Pereruela, where the casseroles and ovens are made with excellent clay.
 And you can't leave Carbajales de Alba without one of its colourful embroideries.
-Not to mention the ceramics workshops in the area around the Arribes del Duero Nature Reserve, the toys from Fermoselle, the leatherwork in Galende…
+Not to mention the ceramics workshops in the area around Arribes del Duero Natural Park, and the toyshop in Fermoselle.

 10In the traditional way